UAD-2 SOLO/Laptop Support Page

 - Internet connection to download software and authorize UAD plug-ins

-- Compatible VST, Audio Units, or RTAS plug-in host application software
+- Compatible VST, Audio Units, RTAS, or AAX 64 plug-in host application software

 - ExpressCard/34 or ExpressCard/54 expansion slot for each UAD-2 SOLO/Laptop